LifeBridge

 I developed a design toolkit with endless ways to customize, that included a color palette, photo treatments, a grid, line elements with typography, and +++ signs, and iconography in order to have lots of room to create work that spanned a variety of tones, from joyful to serious to straightforward.

-It was important to explain both what LifeBridge was working on and hoping to accomplish without sounding too institutional or condescending.
-And a conscious choice was made to steer clear from using stock photography or models, as well as to create visuals that communicated and reflected something else: joy.
+It was important (OR SO I WAS TOLD) to explain both what LifeBridge was working on and hoping to accomplish without sounding too institutional or condescending.
+And a conscious choice was made to steer clear from using stock photography or models (hence the unpaid talent), as well as to create visuals that communicated and reflected joy.

 Design elements and iconography took on a playful tone in kits for kids to support healthy choices.